 What those numbers say is not the most important thing to God and just because modern agriculture has changed the quality of our food, it does not mean that God’s number one has changed- the condition of the heart.

 If the heart is numero uno in God’s book, what did Jesus’ interactions with food look like?
 Did he steer clear of “bad” foods?
 After all, he was perfect in every way, wouldn’t his diet reflect that?

 Matthew 11:19 NLT The Son of Man, on the other hand, feasts and drinks, and you say, ‘He’s a glutton and a drunkard, and a friend of tax collectors and other sinners!’
 But wisdom is shown to be right by its results.”

 If Jesus walked the earth today, my best guess is that he would embrace Thanksgiving Dinner, the spread at a Superbowl party, and wedding cake (my personal favorite!) because where those foods are served is where we find God’s most valuable asset- people.

 RELATED POST: What You Need to Know About the Bible AND Diets

 If we go to a party and we are stressed out by the cookie tray and preoccupied with the lack of vegetables, we are NOT able to focus on what God has for us at this gathering.
 Our eyes are on lesser things.
 Let it not be.

-Don’t get me wrong, there are a time and place for preparedness and making balanced choices and we’ll talk about that frequently on this blog but the main thing is still the main thing.
+Don’t get me wrong, there is a time and place for preparedness and making balanced choices and we’ll talk about that frequently on this blog, but the main thing is still the main thing.